hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 - a suffix array (SA) of the reference transcriptome
 - a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of "mapping" drastically)

-####**Quantification:**
+**Quasi-mapping and quantification:**
 The quasi-mapping approach estimates for numbers of reads mapping to each transcript, then generates the final transcript abundance estimates after modeling sample-specific parameters and biases.
-It uses a two-step process:

 - **Step 1:** Determine best mapping for each read/fragment and estimate number of reads/fragments mapping to each transcript
 - **Step 2:** Adjust abundance estimates based on RNA-Seq biases and sample-specific parameters

 > *NOTE:* that if there are k-mers in the reads that are not in the index they are not counted.
 As such, trimming is not required when using this method.

-- **Step 1: Determine best mapping for each read/fragment and estimate abundances using quasi-mapping approach** As detailed in the figure below, the quasi-mapping procedure performs the following steps [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)]:
+**Step 1: Determine best mapping for each read/fragment and estimate abundances using quasi-mapping approach** As detailed in the figure below, the quasi-mapping procedure performs the following steps [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)]:

 1. The read is scanned from left to right until a k-mer that appears in the hash table is discovered.